Menu

 Legal Compensation for Cancer Diagnosis Linked to Asbestos

 Since scientists labeled asbestos as an official carcinogen, laws and regulations were put in place to protect workers, residents, and other individuals from negligent asbestos exposure.
 It’s legally the responsibility of the building owner, manager, or contractor to ensure that the worksite or residence is devoid of asbestos and other toxins before allowing people to enter.
 Asbestos is especially dangerous when its fibers are disturbed.
-When an asbestos building is slated to be demolished or renovated, appropriate asbestos removal must be completed by an accredited agency.
+When an asbestos building is slated to be demolished or renovated, an appropriate asbestos removal procedure must be completed by an accredited agency.
+If not, they could be liable for damages and settlements

 Mesothelioma Support Team